A simple guide to investing

 “Saving for a house” is a great beginning.
 But let’s get more precise.
 It’s important that your investment goals be:

-• Enjoyable: You invest for your future peace of mind.
-But peace of mind matters today, too.
+- Enjoyable: You invest for your future.
+But today matters, too.
 Are your goals genuinely important to you?
 Are you putting too much into your investments, or working too hard for tomorrow without enjoying today?
 Ask yourself these questions to help you find the joy in investing—and remember it’s OK to spend on what brings you joy as long as you budget and do so responsibly.

 Still have questions about setting goals?
-With Truist Invest, you have on-demand access to a team of financial advisors to help.
+With Truist Invest, you have access to a team of financial advisors with Truist Advisory Services who can help you talk about your goals and create an investing strategy that aligns to them.

 2. How much risk can I tolerate?